toontown-archipelago/toontown-archipelago/README.md

 page, the yaml is available from download there.
 If you are running from source, you should look in the `apworld/` directory, you will see an `EXAMPLE_TOONTOWN.yaml` file.
 Go ahead and make a copy of this, and edit its name to whatever you want.
 (It is typical AP etiquette to name the file after your online alias and the game you are playing. e.g. `devvydont-tt.yaml`).
 Now, edit the file and change the `name` field at the top.
-Replace `PUTTOONNAMEHERE` with what you would like your slot name (and toon name!) to be.
+Replace `Colorful Toon` with what you would like your slot name (and toon name!) to be.
 You can also change any other settings present here as well to affect how your run will play out.